ufoscout/jporm/readme.txt

 ----------------------------------------------------------------------------
  - TODO
 ----------------------------------------------------------------------------
-  - Priority HIGH:
+  - HIGH Priority:
       - Add the UNION clause
+      - methods that could return null have to return Optional instead

-  - Priority NORMAL:
+  - MEDIUM Priority:
-      - Create Parent NameSolver (Decorator pattern here is a good choice)
       - The save/update/delete(List) should use the batchUpdate that is way faster than calling simple update (Performance)
       - Add timeout per transaction (should we maintain the timeout per query?)

+  - LOW priority:
       - Auto identify properties named 'id' as bean id
+      - Create Parent NameSolver (Decorator pattern here is a good choice)

 ----------------------------------------------------------------------------